DocOc98/DocOc98/README.md

 - 👋 Hi, I’m @DocOc98
 - 👀 I’m interested in Music, IT, Religion and meet nice people :)
-- 🌱 I’m currently learning NODE,Angular & MongoDB
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on webapps and software developing
+- 💞️ I’m looking to collaborate on webapps, software developing and Data Analysis
 - 📫 How to reach me: contact me by this media, or by linkedin `www.linkedin.com/in/hernanoctaviodelavega`

 <!---